xalfonso/res_java/README.md

    2. Tips: Java Annotations Preprocessor
 8. java-eter
    1. Main Dependencies:
-   2. Tips: Uso the Java Preprocessor create in java-hemera
+   2. Tips: Use the Java Preprocessor create in java-hemera